 I hope if you visit the CNE this year its a wonderful experience for you and your little babes.
 I know it’s become a tradition for Charlie and I. I also hope my HOT TIPS will help you out, ’cause you can bet your butt I’ll be reminding myself of these tips next year when Charlie says “Let’s go to the Ex”. – OMG that was so cheesy, but whatevs…

 Happy Labour Day weekend Friends!
-The summer may be winding down, but it doesn’t mean there aren’t any adventures lined up for Charlie and I. We are headed over to Miami at the end of September so make sure you follow us on Instagram and Facebook to see what what we're discovering next.
+The summer may be winding down, but it doesn’t mean there aren’t any adventures lined up for Charlie and I. We are headed over to Miami at the end of September so make sure you follow us on Instagram and Facebook to see what we’re discovering next.